CollegeBoreal/INF1089-200-21H-02/7.Projets/300117314/README.md

 ```
 ## :ok_hand:
-:pushpin: all that it dose is exactly like connecting to our router using Putty like the next two photos:
+:pushpin: all it dose is exactly like connecting to our router using Putty like the next two photos:

 ##
 <img src=images/2.PNG  alt="alt text" width="550" height="400">